Writing user documentation in an Agile environment can be difficult

 Minimum viable documentation

-We’re not in the business of writing documentation that simply isn’t required.
-By using a technical communication method called Minimalism, we’ll focus on the content that the users actually need.
+We’re not in the business of writing documentation that isn’t needed.
+We use a technical communication method called Minimalism.
+It helps us focus on the content that the users actually need.

 Fitting into your workflow

-As well as the option of using our in-house team of Technical Authors, you can choose to have a contract or permanent Technical Author onsite continuously for the duration of your project.
-This gives you the opportunity to embed technical writing resource into your Agile teams.
+You can use our in-house team of Technical Authors.
+You can have a contract or permanent Technical Author onsite.
+Whatever works best for you.
+This means you can embed technical writing resource into your Agile teams.

-If you want the content written in Markdown, pushed to Git, or created in another way that fits in with your existing development workflow, we can set up the writing process so it suits your needs.
+You might want the content written in Markdown and pushed to Git.
+You might want it created in another way to fit in with your existing development workflow.
+We can set up the writing process so it suits your needs.

-Technical writing, and the tools used to create online Help and user documents, shouldn’t become a bottleneck.
-Some documentation projects are best done collaboratively, enabling everyone to create, share, discuss and update the information.
+Technical writing shouldn’t turn into a bottleneck.
+Some documentation projects are best done collaboratively.
+This allows everyone to create, share, discuss and update the information.
 We can work in a way that you and your colleagues are able to add content themselves.
-For example, your subject matter experts can record their knowledge into the authoring system, which we can then turn into user-friendly information.

-If you’d like to discuss your situation and explore how Cherryleaf could help you, contact us via this projects enquiry form.
+Want to discuss your situation, and explore how Cherryleaf could help you?
+Contact us via this projects enquiry form.